eggheadio/egghead-instructor-center/README.md

 - `state/`: `actions/`, `reducers/`, and `epics/` to wire up state.
 - `screens/`: optional, sub-screens paired with sub-routes.

-## Promotion
+### Promotion

 All resources are eligible for *promotion* to facilitate code reuse.
 If a resource is shared by multiple directories, the principle of _least common ancestor_ will apply and that shared resource will me **promoted** to the least common ancestor’s directory.

-## Root Screen
+### Root Screen (`src/App`)

-The *root screen* (`src/App`) is the container for the entire app.
+The *root screen* is the container for the entire app.
 It has everything a screen has with a few additions:

 - `index.js` wires up the component and state trees.
 - `state/` wires up all sub-screen `reducers/` and `epics/`.
-- `components/` contains "general" components that are used across the entire app.
-These components are like any other components, but they have two additional files:
+- `components/` contains *general* components that have been promoted all the way to the top.
+Once promoted to the top, these general components get two additional files:
   - `index.guide.js`: appends instances of the component to the living style guide.
   - `index.test.js`: adds snapshot tests for instances of the component.

----

-# Styles

-Component styling is done with default Tachyons classes.

----

-# Unit Tests

-Modules and components that could benefit from unit tests have an `index.test.js` file next to them.